-Residents are asked to call the Leisure Center at (905) 642-7529 for more details.
+Residents are asked to call the Leisure Center at (905) 642-7529 or email firstname.lastname@example.org for details.

 You will also find regular posts from the Museum on @WSMuseum on Facebook – posts include historic photos and local stories.
-For further information about rentals, research appointments and donations, or to book your tour, please contact firstname.lastname@example.org or 1 (905) 727-8954.
+For further information about rentals or research appointments and donations, please contact firstname.lastname@example.org or 1 (905) 727-8954.

 Please send all By-Law enforcement inquiries by phone or email only.
 By-Law will not be setting up meetings or facilitating tickets in person, however, it can be done by phone, online or email.
 By-Law will be reviewing all complaints as to whether it is safe to attend that particular property and/or meet with property owners.

 Parking bylaws are still being enforced.
 If any residents have any By-Law questions, please call 905 640 1910 (ex.
 2229) or Customer Service at (905) 640-1900.